What is Yoga Therapy?

 You need not be ill or disabled to benefit from yoga therapy!
 Find out what a yoga therapy session entails.

 Whole Yoga & Pilates offers private (one or two students) and small-group yoga therapy courses.
 Small-group courses are targeted to a specific concern or condition.
 Upcoming therapeutic offerings:

-SERIES CLOSED; LET US KNOW IF YOU'RE INTERESTED AND WE WILL SUGGEST OTHER OPTIONS & KEEP YOU POSTED ABOUT THE NEXT COURSE DATES & SUGGEST ALTERNATIVES IN THE MEANTIME.
+LET US KNOW IF YOU'RE INTERESTED—WE WILL KEEP YOU POSTED ABOUT THE NEXT COURSE DATES & SUGGEST ALTERNATIVES IN THE MEANTIME.